Tembe Tribal Authority

-The name for the royal place, KwaNgwanase, refers to Inkosi Ngwanase Tembe, who emerged as a dominant chief within the Tembe lineage during the late nineteenth and early twentieth centuries following a succession dispute with his brother Makhuza, who ruled a parallel chiefdom.
+The name for the royal place, KwaNgwanase, refers to Inkosi Ngwanase Tembe, who emerged as a dominant chief within the Tembe lineage during the late nineteenth and early twentieth centuries following a succession dispute with his nephew Prince Makhuza Tembe, who ruled a parallel chiefdom.

 The Tembe people were historically powerful throughout the ivory trade period along the southeastern African coast, engaging with Portuguese, Dutch and later British merchants in the 1700s - exchanging ivory and (sometimes slaves) for glass beads, brass and cloth.
 Wealth from ivory allowed Tembe chiefs to consolidate and cling into regional power and influence neighbouring chiefdoms.

 Historical scholarship indicates that the inland Tembe communities, originally administered by Prince Makhuza, were later incorporated under the chiefly jurisdiction of Prince Ngwanase after colonial authorities endorsed Ngwanase as the legitimate Tembe ruler during the succession disputes of 1886–1894, resulting in “the land and people which was originally ruled by Makhuza” being placed under Ngwanase’s authority, the modern Tembe Tribal Authority.

 The Tembe Tribal Authority continues the chiefly lineage of the Tembe Kingdom under South Africa’s formal traditional leadership system.
 The tribal authority administers land, resolves disputes and maintains cultural and social traditions within the Manguzi jurisdiction.

 The Tembe Tribal Authority co-established Tembe Elephant Park in partnership with Ezemvelo KZN Wildlife in 1983, providing communal land for the reserve and continuing to act as a key traditional stakeholder in its management and conservation mandate.

+List of Tembe rulers

+The following is a verified list of Tembe rulers from King Sikuke to current Chief of Tembe.